 - Physical exam by a Reproductive Medicine Center provider

 - A genetic counseling session which includes a three-generation family history review by a genetic counselor

-- Pap smear with gonorrhea and chlamydia cultures
+- Pap smear and gonorrhea/chlamydia cultures

-- Genetic screening for cystic fibrosis
+- Genetic screening for 176 conditions, including cystic fibrosis

 - Donor risk assessment

 To eliminate the possibility of an unintended pregnancy, all donors must use a barrier method of contraception or abstinence during the screening and donation process.

 Additionally, all egg donors and recipients are required to sign respective consent forms.
 The consents help to assure and document that all individuals involved in egg donation have been advised of medical risks and possible adverse effects, such as those that may occur with ovarian stimulation and egg retrieval.